paulvanderlaken/dpg-dataday-dimmod/exercises/exercise1_star.md

 # Exercise 1: From One Big Table to a Star for “Jaffle Shop”

+In your **new job**, you are responsible for all **reporting and analytics** for Jaffle Shop.

+Your **predecessor** was not very good at his job.
+He leveraged **one big table** (`CORE.JAFFLE_SHOP.FULL_TABLE`) for every analysis and report that he was asked to do.

+You want to introduce some **self-service analytics** for your users, and are thinking about exposing the data using the company's **BI** software.

+You know that you'll first have to **redesign the data model**.
+This will make it a lot easier to develop a BI front-end that is maintainable, scalable, correct, and user-friendly.

+## How to start?
+As part of this exercise, you'll need to perform the **following steps**:
+1) Design the new data model in .dbml format using [DB diagram](https://dbdiagram.io/d).
+  * Copy over the [starting_point.dbml] for a quick start.
+2) Seperate the dimension tables from `CORE.JAFFLE_SHOP.FULL_TABLE`
+3) Seperate the fact table(s) from `CORE.JAFFLE_SHOP.FULL_TABLE`
+* Optional: use a bridge or a second fact table to achieve a higher-level grain for your main fact table.
+* Optional: add views on top for easy analysis and common aggregates

+There are **two ways** to complete this assignment.

+### Best appraoch: Try it yourself!
+First, you should **attempt** to complete the steps above **yourself**.

+You'll learn most, even if you struggle a bit.

+You can always ask a neighboring colleague or one of the assistants for help.

+### Alternative approach: Follow the guided steps below.
+If you get stuck or know you'll need some extra assistance, you can opt to follow the steps below.

+However, try not to peek at the answers too quickly.

+At the end, you will still be challenged to extend the model without supervision.

 ## 0) Create a schema.
 We will be creating our own Star schema tables, and we'll need some place to store them.